 BOOKING A SCHOOL VISIT

 In order to concentrate on my writing I generally reserve October and March for author visits in the UK, but sometimes I am happy to come out of ‘wribernation’.
-I am now taking bookings for October 2019 and March 2020.

 In a SINGLE hour-long talk illustrated by artefacts & images from my travels, I share my secrets for plotting stories, finding characters and creating a detailed world of adventure.
 I offer a variety of talks (see below).
 There is time for Q&A afterwards and book signing if schools are happy for me to sell my books.

 1. ‘How to Write a Great Story’ – fun tips about writing plot & characters with added Romans (8 – 12 yrs)

 2. ‘Mysteries of Ancient Rome’ – exciting talk with more emphasis on Pompeii & Rome (8 – 12 yrs)

 3. ‘History Detectives’ – fun talk with more emphasis on The P.K.
 Pinkerton Mysteries (8+)

 4. ‘Myth, Movies & Storytelling’ – more advanced talk about ‘The Hero’s Journey’ in myth & movie (12+)